Clicking links below will open a full window or an informational popup, so

 one or both mates are

-of a low-nurturance childhood; and don't (want to) know that or what to
+of early-childhood neglect, abandonment, and abuse (trauma); and they don't know that or what to

 both mates are unaware of some or all of